jorgecasar/karmacracy-javascript-api/README.md

 A Javascript wrapper for Karmacracy API.
 You can check all documentation here: http://karmacracy.com/sections/developers/documentation/api-documentation-index.php

+If you want to try the tool, here you are an invitation: http://kcy.me/n6lp

 # Initialize

 * You can request your API_key here: http://karmacracy.com/sections/developers/key/play-with-api.php